unyt-org/datex-tractor/README.md

 # Datex-tractor
-Early sketch of a tool for automatic creation of todo lists from source code via github actions.
+Early sketch of a tool for automatic creation of a todo list from source code and transform it into an issue.
+Optionally it also automates updating a Todo-section in the end of your readme.

 ## Features
 - Crawls from root to leaf through your repo